 - I recently covered this in the posts Herbal Jello and Healthier Herbal Jello.
 If you use regular jello, lemon or orange are fabulous flavors to blend with ginger!

 - Ginger candy is a yummy way to help alleviate the queasiness that sometimes accompanies pregnancy or traveling.
 To make herbal candy you will need: 1 cup of prepared ginger tea (you may want to increase the amount of ginger if a stronger flavor is desired) and 1 1/2 cups of sugar.
 Stir together well in a deep, heavy saucepan.
-Boil over medium to medium-high heat, without further stirring, until mixture reaches 300 degrees F, periodically stirring, if needed.
+Boil over medium to medium-high heat, without further stirring, until mixture reaches 300 degrees F.

 - I like to use homemade corn-free powdered sugar as molds.
 You can see more details about that method and this recipe at my Rose-Petal Peppermint Drops post.
 It is essentially the same recipe, only the “rose petal tea” is changed to ginger tea.
 You can use this method with virtually any herb or edible flower you’d like!
 (Elderberry is another favorite!)

 5. Ginger Ale Fizz